-Potential Impact Primary Objective Mitigation Measures Stage of Mitigation Design Construction Operation Excessive waste generation, causing over-demand on local landfills or requirement for transport to larger landfills, and loss of resources Minimise waste generation Prevention Detailed design for infrastructure to carefully specify material needs to avoid over-estimating requirements.
-Develop a site waste management plan.
-Use a hierarchical approach to waste management from the most preferable (reduce, reuse or recycl wastes) to the least preferable (disposal), and prioritise waste management strategies to avoid waste generation.
-Implement site waste management plan.
-Contingency Measures Nil Where waste cannot be avoi be segregated by type for co processing or disposal) by lic llection and removal (for
+Potential Impact Primary Objective Mitigation Measures Stage of Mitigation Design Construction Operation Excessive waste generation, causing over-demand on local landfills or requirement for transport to larger landfills, and loss of cal Prevention Detailed design for infrastructure to carefully specify material needs to avoid over-estimating requirements.
+Develop a site waste management plan. ment strategies to avoid resources Contingency Measures Nil Where waste cannot be avoid be segregated by type for comprocessing or disposal) by lice llection and removal (for